 The methods of book distribution had changed but little since the Revolution and were four in number -- the subscription agent, the peddler, the auction, and the retail bookstore.
-The subscription books were of two types--those, especially the novels of Dickens and Scott, issued in parts: and long sets of books like encyclopedias and dictionaries.
+The subscription books were of two types -- those, especially the novels of Dickens and Scott, issued in parts: and long sets of books like encyclopedias and dictionaries.
 Carey and Hart published many sets of general information books on a subscription basis and employed the celebrated Parson Weems as one of their agents, but this method of distribution did not become popular in New England until after the Civil War.
 The peddler, despite harsh regulatory legislation and the ill repute into which these functioneers fell, performed a vital service in distributing books, particularly in the schools and homes of the rural districts.
 The auction or literary fair was a means of ridding the publisher of his surplus stock.
 In 1824 Henry Carey initiated the first American trade sale in Philadelphia consisting entirely of his own overstock.
 The idea spread to New York and to Boston, and semi-annual sales of the books of all publishers were offered by the leading auction houses.
 By 1860 the joint sales of New York and Philadelphia amounted to well over a million dollars annually; but, by 1860 too, trade sales were found to be more of a handicap than a convenience to the booktrade because small town and country booksellers would stock up at these reduced prices and would not return to buy the new books.
 Gradually this type of book auction became a thing of the past.
 Today we call these surplus books remainders or publishers's overstock and sell them in lots to second hand dealers or to large bookstores for bargain sales.
-The retail bookstore the second secon All the set of the second seco and the start of t and the second state of th the second the property of the local party of the party was generally carried on in conjunction with publishing as it was many years before a publisher could make a living by that trade alone.
+The retail bookstore the second second second second All the second of the second of the second of and the second s THE RESERVE TO SHARE THE PARTY OF THE PARTY was generally carried on in conjunction with publishing as it was many years before a publisher could make a living by that trade alone.
 These stores frequently carried a line of notions or drugs as well as books and were sometimes located in the local postoffice, newspaper office, or other center of interest.

 Many of these bookseller-publishers, in order to increase the number of books issued under their imprint, participated in what was called the exchange system, probably originated by Matthew Carey of Philadelphia.
 Under this arrangement, Carey and Hart for example would send Carter and Hendee of Boston a specified number of copies of a certain book published by them with Carter and Hendee's imprint on the title-page either alone or in conjunction with their own and other firms on their exchange list.
 Carter and Hendee would then advertise and sell the book as their own publication.
 Likewise Carter and Hendee would send their more popular publications to publishers in other cities in much the same fashion.
 The exchange book of Carey and Hart, portions of which are now preserved in the archives of the Historical Society of Pennsylvania, in 1813-14 lists fourteen booksellers in New York, sixteen in Boston, and others in the South.
-The distribution problem, which is solved today by wide advertising, the publication of trade lists, and by rapid communication, in 1830 was solved by the use of these exchange lists, which were a means of keeping a full and varied supply of standard and popular books on the shelves of all booksellers.
-By 1835 our present methods of distribution the state of the second second had almost entirely supplanted the exchange lists.
+13 The distribution problem, which is solved today by wide advertising, the publication of trade lists, and by rapid communication, in 1830 was solved by the use of these exchange lists, which were a means of keeping a full and varied supply of standard and popular books on the shelves of all booksellers.
+By 1835 our present methods of distribution had almost entirely supplanted the exchange lists.